 In most cases, chanterelles have been given a light cleaning before being sold.
 But it’s also common that your chanterelles were plucked straight from the ground.
 This means they are likely covered in a bit of soil and muck.
 To clean them, hold each individual mushroom under a light trickle of cool water and lightly brush off dirt with a kitchen towel.
 Air dry the chanterelles on a baking sheet covered with paper towels before cooking.

 The Best Way to Cook Chanterelle Mushrooms

-In my opinion, chanterelles shine brightest when first sauteed over medium-heat with butter, olive oil and onions.
-Then, I like to reduce some white wine over the mixture.
-Next, I add a bit of cream and allow it to thicken.
-To finish things off, I add in fresh oregano, a dash of lemon juice and salt and pepper to taste.
-The end result is a creamy, yet light, dish that can be eaten alone or served many different ways.
+In my opinion, chanterelles shine brightest when first sauteed over medium-heat with butter and garlic.
+Then, I add a bit of cream and parmesan cheese, allow it to thicken.
+Optionally, to finish things off, I add in fresh oregano, a dash of lemon juice, and salt and pepper to taste.
+The end result is a creamy, yet light, a dish that can be eaten alone or served in many different ways.

 How to Serve Chanterelle Mushrooms

 The best part about this recipe is that it is so versatile.
 Pair your sauce with any fresh pasta for a truly fancy Italian dish.
 I am partial to using a nice farfalle or fettuccine noodle.
 Feeling ambitious?
 Try your hand at making your own pasta.